MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 ### Configure SharePoint to trust Microsoft Entra ID as the OIDC provider manually

 In this step, you create a `SPTrustedTokenIssuer` that stores the configuration that SharePoint needs to trust Microsoft Entra OIDC as the OIDC provider.
-Start the SharePoint Management Shell as a farm Administrator, and run the following script to create it:
+Start the SharePoint Management Shell as a farm administrator, and run the following script to create it:

 > [!NOTE]
 > Read the instructions mentioned in the following PowerShell script carefully.
 You will need to enter your own environment-specific values in certain places.
 For example, replace \<tenantid\> with your own Directory (tenant) ID.